Multi-Iteration Stochastic Optimizers: Multi-iteration stochastic optimizers

-In some cases, it may be advantageous to discard only some initial iterations and not the whole hierarchy.
-We refer to this procedure as clipping the hierarchy.
-We propose two different approaches to decide when and where to clip the hierarchy.
+In some cases, it may be advantageous to discard only some initial iterates indices out of the index set instead of the whole index set.
+We refer to this procedure as clipping the index set.
+We propose two different approaches to decide when and where to clip the index set. \begin{description} \item[Clipping ``A''] $\cl{L}^{\text{clip,}\ell^*}_{k}$ is as in Definition~\ref{df:opt_index_set_operators} with